-NUMBER UTAH LEASE NOTICES action is temporary or permanent, and whether it occurs within or outside the bald eagle breeding or roosting season.
-A temporary action is completed prior to the following breeding or roosting season, leaving no permanent structures and resulting in no permanent habitat loss.
-A permanent action continues for more than one breeding or roosting season and/or causes a loss of eagle habitat, or displaces eagles through disturbances, i.e., creation of a permanent structure.
-Current avoidance and minimization measures include the following: Surveys would be required prior to operations, unless species occupancy and distribution information is complete and available.
-All surveys must be conducted by qualified individual(s), and be conducted according to protocol.
-2. Lease activities would require monitoring throughout the duration of the project.
-3. To ensure desired results are being achieved, minimization measures would be evaluated.
-4. Water production would be managed to ensure maintenance or enhancement of riparian habitat.
-5. Temporary activities within 1.0-mile of nest sites would not occur during the breeding season, which lasts from January 1 to August 31, unless the area has been surveyed according to protocol and determined to be unoccupied.
-6. Temporary activities within 0.5-miles of winter roost areas, (e.g., cottonwood galleries) would not occur during the winter roost season of November 1 to March 31, unless the area has been surveyed according to protocol and determined to be unoccupied.
-7. No permanent infrastructure would be placed within 1.0-mile of nest sites.
-8. No permanent infrastructure would be placed within 0.5-miles of winter roost areas.
-9. Remove big game carrien to 100 feet from on lease roadways occurring within bald eagle foraging range.
-10. Avoid loss or disturbance to large cottonwood gallery riparian habitats.
-11. Where technically and economically feasible, use directional drilling or multiple wells from the same pad to reduce surface disturbance and eliminate drilling in suitable habitat.
-Utilize directional drilling to avoid direct impacts to large cottonwood gallery riparian habitats.
-Ensure that such direction drilling does not intercept or degrade alluvial aquifers.
-12. All areas of surface disturbance within riparian areas and/or adjacent uplands should be re-vegetated with native species.
+NUMBER UTAH LEASE NOTICES 4.
+Temporary activities within 1.0 mile of nest sites will not occur during the breeding season of January 1 to August 31, unless the area has been surveyed according to protocol and determined to be unoccupied.
+5. Temporary activities within 0.5 miles of winter roost areas, e.g., cottonwood galleries, will not occur during the winter roost season of November 1 to March 31, unless the area has been surveyed according to protocol and determined to be unoccupied.
+6. No permanent infrastructure will be placed within 1.0 mile of nest sites.
+7. No permanent infrastructure will be placed within 0.5 miles of winter roost areas.
+8. Remove big game carrion from within 100 feet of lease roadways occurring within bald eagle foraging range.
+9. Avoid loss or disturbance to large cottonwood gallery riparian habitats.
+10. Where technically and economically feasible, use directional drilling or multiple wells from the same pad to reduce surface disturbance and eliminate drilling in suitable habitat Utilize directional drilling to avoid direct impacts to large cottonwood gallery riparian habitats.
+Ensure that such directional drilling does not intercept or degrade alluvial aquifers.
+11. All areas of surface disturbance within riparian areas and/or adjacent uplands should be re-vegetated with native species.
+Additional measures may also be employed to avoid or minimize effects to the species between the lease sale stage and lease development stage.
+These additional measures will be developed and implemented in coordination with the U.S. Fish and Wildlife Service.
+NSO - PL 97-98 - PRIME SOILS OF STATEWIDE SIGNIFICANCE UT-LN-121 These soil units are to be avoided, no surface occupancy until cleared by United States Department of Agriculture, Natural Resources Conservation Service (NRCS), as described in Public Law 97-98.
+FLOODPLAIN MANAGEMENT UT-LN-128 The lessee/operator is given notice that, in accordance with Executive Order 11988, to avoid adverse impact to floodplains 1) facilities should be located outside the 100 year floodplain, or 2) would be minimized or mitigated by modification of surface use plans within floodplains present within the lease.
+CRUCIAL ANTELOPE FAWNING AREAS UT-LN-149 The Lessee/Operator is given notice that in order to protect crucial antelope fawning areas, exploration, drilling, and other development activity may be restricted from April 15 to July 1.
+This limitation does not apply to maintenance and operation of producing wells.